Travel Planning and Authorization

 within the 12 months prior to the accident for any of the following reasons:

 - Driving under the influence of alcohol or drugs.

 - Reckless driving.

-Every driver of an automobile for University related purposes must posses a valid and appropriate license to operate the type of automobile involved.
+Drivers of University vehicles must posses a valid and appropriate license for the

 Valid licenses for the State of Utah include: